hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 ## String Processing and Pattern Matching Algorithms

 <details>
-<summary>Trie: Multiple Pattern Matching</summary>
+<summary>Trie: Multiple Exact Pattern Matching</summary>

-- Multiple Patterns Matching:
+- Multiple Exact Patterns Matching:
-    - Where do billions of string patterns (reads) match a string Text (reference genome)?
+    - Where do billions of string patterns (reads) match a string *Text* (reference genome)?
     - Input: A set of strings Patterns and a string Text
-    - Output: All positions in Text where a string from Patterns appears as a substring
+    - Output: All positions in *Text* where a string from *Patterns* appears as a substring
 - Implementation, Time Complexity and Operations:
     - For a collection of strings *Patterns*, *Trie*(*Patterns*) is defined as follows:
         - The trie has a single root node with indegree 0